ruanyf/react-demos/README.md

 });
 ```

 The above component of `Mytitle` has a props of `title`.
-PropTypes tells React that title is required and its value should be string.
+PropTypes tells React that the title is required and its value should be string.

 Now we give `Title` a number value.